Setup

 Run a first end-to-end validation

-Now run one safe, representative task through your first bot.
+Now run one safe, representative task through your first agent.
 Use a real workspace action that is low risk, then confirm output quality, approval behavior, and runtime execution all match your expectations.

 If you enabled tools or channels, run one controlled validation per integration path.
 Avoid bulk automation until each path is verified individually.